Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Results

-We find that unlike pulsar distance precision and PTA scale factor, timing precision follows a nice power law relationship, specifically: $\Delta \Omega \propto \sigma R$.
-In the first panel the pulsar distance precision $\sigma_L \approx 100 \lambda_\mathrm{gw}$ and the scalefactor is 1, therefore we expect that most of the knowledge of our sky angles is coming from the overall amplitude of the timing residual, and not from the phase-frequency parallax or Fresnel corrections.
-The second and third panels show the additional benefits that can be gained when probing the phase-frequency parallax and Fresnel corrections.
+We find that unlike pulsar distance precision and PTA scale factor, timing precision behaves as a univariate function of $\sigma R$.
+In the first panel of Figure~\ref{fig: sky localization - comparison (contours)}, we expect that most of the knowledge of our sky angles is coming from the overall amplitude of the timing residual and not from the phase-frequency parallax or Fresnel corrections (due to the large $\sigma_L$ and standard scale factor).
+The second and third panels show the additional benefits that can be gained when probing the information in the phase-frequency parallax and Fresnel corrections.
 Recall that $\lambda_\mathrm{gw} \sim 1$ pc for Source 1.
-In panel two the Fresnel corrections are likely not adding a great deal of information towards the sky angles themselves since most of these values are for $\sigma_L > \lambda_\mathrm{gw}$.
-However we still do see that information can be gained through the phase-frequency parallax as the precision of the distance measurements to our pulsars improves.
-As the value of $\sigma_L$ decreases, we see for a given $\Delta \Omega$ resolution there are turnover points where even small improvements to the pulsar distance measurements can allow the same source to be localized with that precision at much greater distances.
-Finally, with pulsar distance measurements on the order of the source's gravitational wavelength, panel three shows that increasing the baseline distance between pulsars further improves our ability to measure the source's sky angles.
-All in all we see here that timing precision controls the largest range of magnitude differences in $\Delta \Omega$ as a function of source distance, followed by pulsar distance precision, then finally PTA scale size.
+In the middle panel, the Fresnel corrections are not likely adding a great deal of information towards the sky angles themselves since $\sigma_L > \lambda_\mathrm{gw}$ for most of these cases.
+However, we still see that information can be gained through the phase-frequency parallax as the precision of the distance measurements to our pulsars improves.
+As $\sigma_L$ decreases, we see for a given $\Delta \Omega$ resolution that there are turnover points where even small improvements to the pulsar distance measurements can allow the same source to be localized with that precision at much greater distances.
+Finally, with pulsar distance measurements on the order of the source's gravitational wavelength, the right-hand panel shows that increasing the baseline distance between pulsars further improves our ability to measure the source's sky angles.
+Overall, we see that timing precision controls the largest range of magnitude differences in $\Delta \Omega$ as a function of source distance, followed by pulsar distance precision, then finally PTA scale size.